djeada/Numerical-Methods/notes/3_differentiation/forward_difference.md

 f'(2) \approx \frac{f(2 + 0.01) - f(2)}{0.01} = \frac{4.0401 - 4}{0.01} = 4.01
 $$

 In this example, the exact derivative of $f(x) = x^2$ at $x = 2$ is $f'(2) = 2 \times 2 = 4$.
 The approximation obtained using the forward difference method is $4.01$, which is remarkably close to the exact value.
 This demonstrates the method's effectiveness in providing accurate derivative estimates, especially when the function is smooth and the step size $h$ is appropriately chosen.
-However, it's important to note that the accuracy of the approximation can vary depending on the function's behavior and the selected step size.
+The accuracy of the approximation can vary depending on the function's behavior and the selected step size.
 For functions with rapid changes or higher curvature, smaller step sizes may be necessary to achieve comparable accuracy, albeit at the cost of increased computational effort and potential numerical instability.

 ### Advantages